 Now that you are using all of this data, it is time to measure your results!
 Closely monitor your progress and conversion rates and make slight alterations to perfect your process.
 This data will allow you to see which industries are performing best and duplicate the sales cycle for others.

 You may discover that a certain industry has a much higher conversion rate and faster sales cycle than others.
 You can use this information to add similar industries into your CRM and hit the ground running!
 It could also point out weaknesses in your sales cycle and show you areas where your team may need extra coaching.
 In this way, data will even be able to help you be a better sales coach!

 The benefits are clear

 Data-driven sales teams outperform across the board.
-Hopefully this article provided some tips and insights that will help you implement a data-drive sales strategy.
+Especially considering that the buying process is 80% more online than it was pre-covid.
+With the economic environment we find ourselves in, still trying to navigate our way out of this pandemic, the teams that let data drive their sales process will end up in the winner’s circle.
+Hopefully, this article provided some tips and insights that will help you implement a data-driven sales strategy.
 Would you like to hear more about how Oneflow can help your sales team use contract data to increase revenue and save time?
-Let’s have a chat over a demo.